-Duration: 3 days
+Duration: 2 days

 Pick-up: 09:00 - 09:30

 Departures: On Thursdays and Sundays, except during Christmas and New Years, see booking engine for details.

-Note: Due to weather and limited daylight during winter time the itinerary can vary between days.
+Due to weather and limited daylight during winter time the itinerary can vary between days.
 Our guides evaluate circumstances and take the best informed decision possible.

 Read about important winter information